Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Observation Arm

-This weight morphs the distribution of $A_y$ among the group $G=g$ to that of the standard population, denoted by $T=1$ (see Def. \ref{def:Standard_Population}).
-This is essentially an inverse probability weighting estimator \citep{hernan2006estimating}.
+This weight morphs the distribution of $A_y$ among the group $G=g$ to that of the standard population, denoted by $T=1$ (see Definition \ref{def:Standard_Population}).
+This justifies estimating $\theta_g$ as the following weighted sample average:

+where $\P_{gn}$ is the average taken over the $G=g$ sample.
+This weighting estimator is closely related to the inverse probability weighting-based estimators of \citet{sato2003marginal} and of \citet{hernan2006estimating}.
 It can be shown that the weights are proportional to the sampling fractions used in the sampling plan of the target study component that balance $A_y$ to the standard population's distribution of $A_y$ \citep{jackson2025target}.
 To achieve consistent estimation of $\theta_g$, the weight $\omega_{gT}^{A_y}(A_y)$ needs to be estimated consistently.

-The second estimator estimator is based on a re-expression of $\theta_g$ as:
+The second estimator is based on the expression of $\theta_g$ as:

 This estimator averages $\eta_g(A_y)$, defined as $\E_g[Y|A_y]$, over $\P_\std(A_y)$.
 We can thus estimate $\theta_g$ by fitting a model for $\eta_g(A_y)$, obtaining predicted values $\hateta_g$, and averaging them among the standard population, i.e., those with $T=1$.
 This is essentially an outcome regression, g-computation, or g-formula estimator \citep{snowden2011implementation}.
 To achieve consistent estimation of $\theta_g$, the model for $\eta_g(A_y)$ must be correctly specified.